LOYOLA UNIVERSITY CHICAGO

 This course examines human rights in Latin America from a multidisciplinary perspective.
 It asks: what are human rights?
 Why have human rights abuses occurred and how have Latin Americans responded?

-Interdisciplinary Option: Catholic Studies, Global Studies, Latin American Studies, Peace Studies, Sociolegal Studies
+Interdisciplinary Option: Catholic Studies, Global Studies, Latin American Studies, Peace, Justice, and Conflict Studies, Sociolegal Studies

 Course equivalencies: X-ANTH 321/LASP 398